The Tone Bender Timeline

 Electronics Engineer Roger Mayer

 •1964 (probably late in the year) - Roger Mayer, a young man working for the Admiralty Research Laboratories in Teddington, makes his first fuzz pedal for session guitarist Jimmy Page, an improved version of the Maestro Fuzz Tone.
-According to Roger he also made fuzz pedals guitarist Jeff Beck, and Jim Sullivan, another session guitarist working the same circuit as Jimmy at the time.
+According to Roger he also made fuzz pedals for guitarists Jeff Beck, and Jim Sullivan, another session guitarist working the same circuit as Jimmy at the time.
 Both Jimmy Page and Jeff Beck have confirmed that Roger Mayer did make a fuzz pedal for each of them.
+According to Mayer, he was friends with Page and used to go to his house, or Page would come to his, and they listened to American records.

 Here is Jimmy Page's recollection of his Roger Mayer fuzz box from the film It Might Get Loud, Jimmy states: "Knowing that there was a threshold in volume, I wanted to get more sustain out of things.
 I'd bumped into this chap, Roger Mayer...'did I have any ideas?'
 I had this record at home of a guitar that had a lot of sustain on it, and I got him to come down and have a listen to it, and I said, 'can you get that?'.
 And he went away, and came back with this phenominal thing."
 In a 1977 interview Page elaborated more - "Anyone who needed a guitarist either went to Big Jim (Sullivan) or myself....
 It was all just flooding in because they didn't have any other young guys playing guitar.
-I had just started to do a few sessions (reports vary, but Jimmy played sessions from 1961 - Spring1966) and he (Mayer) said, 'I work for the Admiralty in the Experimental Department and I could make any sort of gadget you want'.
+I had just started to do a few sessions (reports vary, but Jimmy began session work in 1961, then heavily through 1964-65, ending Spring 1966) and he (Mayer) said, 'I work for the Admiralty in the Experimental Department and I could make any sort of gadget you want'.
 So I said why didn't he try to make me this thing I'd heard years before on this Ventures record, 'The 2000-Pound Bee'.
 We had one in England, but it wasn't too good.
 In actuality it was a disaster.
 So I said, 'Why don't you improve on this with the Admiralty's facilities?'
 Which he did."
-(The Ventures actually used a hand made fuzz box on that tune, but presumably Page is thinking they used, and is referring to, a Maestro Fuzz-Tone, the only production fuzz pedal available in America)
+The Ventures actually used a hand made fuzz box on that tune, but Page is thinking they used, and is referring to, a Maestro Fuzz-Tone, the only production fuzz pedal available in America at the time.

 This is Roger Mayer's recollection - “The first pedals that I made for Page and Beck ran off a six-volt battery and were housed in a custom-made casing.
 There were controls for gain and biasing as well as a switch that modified the tonal output.
 They were rather unlike the pedals that you see today in that they had a separate foot switch attached to the box by a length of cable.
 I built a treble booster for Jeff Beck, and I was told that he borrowed Page’s fuzz box for some of the Yardbirds’ stuff.”
 Mayer has also stated: "The one I originally built for Page was loosely based on the Gibson Maestro".
 "Right from square one, Pagey and I wanted something that sustained a lot, but then didn't start jittering as it went away.
 One of the things that became very, very apparent early on was that you didn't want nasty artifacts.
 It's very easy to design a fuzz box' - anybody can do it - but to make one sound nice and retain articulation in notes, now that's something else."